 - Cash book/ ledger - shows the other half of the entries from above - it's effectively the companies bank statement but will have timing differences due to cheques issued but not yet cashed (for purchases) and cheques received for sales but not yet cashed.

 - Asset book - listing all assets the company owns.

-These books or ledgers are then transformed into accounts for tax and company accounting purposes.
-The statements produced will be a Profit and Loss Account a Balance Sheet and cash flow forecast.
-The tax and other non cash related items such as depreciation are calculated when the accounts are drawn up.
+The data from these books or ledgers creates the foundation for the annual accounts for tax and company accounting purposes.
+The statements produced include a Profit and Loss Account a Balance Sheet and cash flow forecast.
+The tax and other non-cash related items such as depreciation get calculated when the accounts are drawn up.
 These are the bookkeeping basics every business owner must produce each year for tax purposes and to satisfy HMRC.

 BookKeeping Training and Courses

 The reality is you do not need any qualifications to be a bookkeeper.

 In fact, sole trader accounts don't even need to be signed off by a qualified accountant for tax purposes.

 But like most industries, you will need accounting knowledge, so a qualification from one of the principal accounting organisations is recommended.

 There are many bookkeeping training courses available and tutorials online that can help although most people who start a booking keeping business are likely to be qualified accounts in one form or another.
 The recommended route for people thinking of starting in this arena look at the bookkeeping courses and training outlined below: